-Anna Steingruber is a content curator for Love What Matters and a senior at the University of Miami, where she studies political science and electronic media.
+Anna Steingruber is a content curator and writer for Love What Matters and a senior at the University of Miami, where she studies political science and electronic media.
 Outside of school and work, Anna is a member of the Frost Band of the Hour color guard and an avid reader.
 She can often be found sitting out in the sun talking to a friend.

 If you’re wondering whether adoption is the right choice for you, these questions can help you decide if you’re ready to adopt.

 Adoption can be a difficult transition for parents and children alike.

 “Fears of the pokes and chemotherapy go away, or at least subside, because he feels like he can accomplish anything.”